ofer987/dotfiles/omnisharp/README.md

-# How to instal OmniSharp server and vim Plugin
+# How to Install OmniSharp server and Vim Plugin

 ## Required